chaoss/grimoirelab-tutorial/meetup/readme.md

 return meetup_day_date.getHour();
 ```

 Now we have the data.
-Let's create a visualization for it.
-Let's use the `Line chart` to draw a bubbles chart.
+Let's create a bubbles chart visualization for it by using the `Line chart`.
 To do it, we will use the following metrics:
 * In the y-axis, we will show the hour of the day
 * We will add `Dot-size` to represent number unique people RVSP'ed for that hour and day
 * In the x-asis, we will show the day of the week

+Let's define the chart parameters:

 ```
 Metrics